 Characteristics of antiheroes in animation

-The antiheroes In animation, they stand out for their moral ambiguity and behaviors that deviate from traditional heroism.
+The antiheroes in animation they stand out for their moral ambiguity and behaviors that move away from traditional heroism.

 These characters do not exhibit classical virtues, but are guided by personal interests or complex internal dilemmas.

-His humanity is reflected in controversial decisions and behaviors that challenge usual ethical standards.
+Their humanity is reflected in controversial decisions and behaviors that question usual ethical standards.

 Moral ambiguity and behaviors outside of traditional heroism

-They act freely outside of social norms, which may include violence or selfishness, distancing themselves from the heroic ideal.
+They act freely outside of social norms, which can include violence or selfishness, distancing themselves from the heroic ideal.

-Their personality is often vulnerable, insecure, or awkward, which humanizes them and creates a complex connection with the audience.
+Their personality is often vulnerable, insecure or clumsy, which humanizes them and creates a complex connection with the audience.

-Often his actions do not seek admiration but rather to provoke reflection on human nature.
+Frequently his actions do not seek admiration but rather provoke reflection on human nature.

 Contradictions and controversial decisions

-Antiheroes make decisions that turn out controversial, often involving questionable or selfish acts.
+Antiheroes make decisions that work controversial, often involving questionable or selfish acts.

 They confuse the viewer because they can alternate moments of excessive violence with gestures of unexpected heroism.